Arundel and South Downs (UK Parliament constituency): Boundaries

 In their recommendations, the Boundary Commission for England mooted the name Chanctonbury after uninhabited Chanctonbury Ring, an ancient hill fort at its centre.
 This name was rejected during the local inquiry process at which the current name was chosen.

+2010–2024: Following their review of parliamentary boundaries in West Sussex which Parliament approved in 2007, the Boundary Commission for England recommended the constituency be composed of: